Why Product-Market Fit is the Entrepreneur's True North

 The Accountability Angle

-In the end, PMF is about accountability—a theme that resonates deeply with me.
-It's about owning the responsibility to meet your customers where they are, not just where you hope they’ll be.
-Achieving PMF is a commitment to staying relevant, responsive, and real in a world that’s always changing.
+In the end, PMF is about accountability—a theme that resonates deeply in entrepreneurship.
+It's about owning the responsibility to meet your customers where they are, not just where you hope they'll be.
+Achieving PMF is a commitment to staying relevant, responsive, and real in a world that's always changing.

 For those embarking on this journey, remember: the road to PMF is less about finding the perfect idea and more about relentlessly tuning into your market's needs.
 It's the kind of work that doesn't just build businesses—it builds trust.